vlsi/vlsi-release-plugins/plugins/stage-vote-release-plugin/README.md

         }
     }
     nexus { // Configures Nexus repository
-        credentials {
+        mavenCentral() // By default the plugin publishes to repository.apache.org, and it can be overridden prodUrl.set(uri("https://nexus.url")) // An alternative option to override Nexus URL credentials {
             username.set(String) // -PasfNexusUsername or -PasfTestNexusUsername
             password.set(String) // -PasfNexusPassword or -PasfTestNexusPassword